mirte-robot/mirte-documentation/doc/connect_to_mirte.rst

 .. note::

-   mDNS is not supported by Windows and therfore you can not use mirte.local in this setup.
+   mDNS is not supported by Windows and therefore you can not use mirte.local in this setup.

    When possible you could also log into your router and see what ip address the router assigned.
-If this also is not an option you could also decode the ip address from the blinking scheme (as descibed above in the Wireless section).
+   If this also is not an option you could also decode the ip address from the blinking scheme (as described above in the Wireless section).
 This currently is only supported for the Orange Pi Zero.

 .. note::